Comparisons12 min read

 User Interface & Ease of Use

-Coinbase wins this category.
-Full stop.
-Their onboarding is genuinely frictionless — you can go from signup to your first Bitcoin purchase in under 10 minutes.
-The interface is clean, clearly labeled, and doesn't bombard new users with charts they don't understand yet.
+Coinbase wins this one.
+Their onboarding is truly frictionless — you can go from signup to your first Bitcoin purchase in under 10 minutes.
+The interface is clean, clearly labeled, and doesn't bombard newcomers with charts they won't understand.

-Binance.US is serviceable, but it's clearly designed for people who already know what a limit order is.
-The dashboard feels busier, and the learning curve is steeper.
-That said, experienced traders often prefer this density — more information upfront means fewer clicks to get things done.
+Binance.US is workable, but it's clearly designed for people who already know what a limit order is.
+The dashboard feels crowded, and the learning curve is steeper.
+When I tested this, experienced traders seemed to prefer this density — more information upfront saves them clicks.
+But for a beginner?
+It's overwhelming.

 Edge: Coinbase